 The antioxidant called melatonin, which is present in cherries, is an ideal sleep inducer.
-You can have a disturbed sleep during pregnancy due to various discomforts.
+You can have a disturbed sleep during pregnancy due to various discomforts in the body.
 Drink a glass of cherry juice every day to overcome sleep disturbances.
-Tart cherries contain more antioxidant than sweet cherries do.
+Tart cherries contain more antioxidants than sweet cherries do.

 8. Strengthen blood vessels:

-Vitamin C present in the cherry fruit strengthens the blood vessels, helping them to pump enough blood to the fetus.
+Vitamin C present in the cherry fruit strengthens the blood vessels, helping them to pump enough blood to the fetus (4).

 10. Treats constipation:

 Cherries contain high fiber content.
-They normalize the bowel movements and help you get rid of constipation that is one of the most common problems during pregnancy.
+They normalize the bowel movements and help you get rid of constipation, one of the most common problems during pregnancy.